1.1.4. Performance Classes

 -

-inline virtual void RR(Base<T> *ritzv, std::size_t block)
+inline virtual void RR(Base<T> *ritzv, std::size_t block) override

 Performs Rayleigh-Ritz projection for eigenproblem reduction.